webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 ----
 === Rework hard-coded configurations ===

-What must be ready prior to change phase:
+'''What must be ready prior to change phase:'''
 # test in a separate environment the configuration management scripts
 # create two new environments in new cloud provider (test, production)
 # code a synchronization script (files, replace database) to make final migration flip be as quick as possible